Aircoookie/WLED-Docs/docs/features/settings.md

-API macro fields | 16x String 0..64 | Allows you to define custom API calls which can be triggered by events Boot Macro | 0..16 | Which macro to trigger after WiFi connected (0 is default action) Alexa On/Off Macros | 2x 0..16 | Which macros to trigger when turning on/off via Alexa Button Macro | 0..16 | Macro to trigger if button is short pressed Long Press | 0..16 | Macro to trigger if button is long pressed (>0.7s) Double press | 0..16 | Macro for double click on button Countdown-Over Macro | 0..16 | Macro to trigger when the countdown is over Timed-Light-Over Macro | 0..16 | Macro to trigger when timed light is done
+API macro fields | 16x String 0..64 | Allows you to define custom API calls which can be triggered by events Boot Macro | 0..16 | Which macro to trigger after WiFi connected (0 is default action) Alexa On/Off Macros | 2x 0..16 | Which macros to trigger when turning on/off via Alexa Button Macro | 0..16 | Macro to trigger if button is short pressed.
+Default action is on/off toggle.
+Long Press | 0..16 | Macro to trigger if button is long pressed (>0.7s).
+Default action is random color.
+Double press | 0..16 | Macro for double click on button.
+Countdown-Over Macro | 0..16 | Macro to trigger when the countdown is over Timed-Light-Over Macro | 0..16 | Macro to trigger when timed light is done